spryker/spryker-docs/docs/pbc/all/carrier-management/manage-via-glue-api/retrieve-shipments-and-shipment-methods-when-submitting-checkout-data.md

 template: glue-api-storefront-guide-template
 ---

 This document describes how retrieve shipments and shipment methods when submitting checkout data.
-For full information on the endpoint, see [Submit checkout data](/docs/scos/dev/glue-api-guides/{{site.version}}/checking-out/submitting-checkout-data.html).
+For full information about the endpoint, see [Submit checkout data](/docs/scos/dev/glue-api-guides/{{site.version}}/checking-out/submitting-checkout-data.html).

 ## Installation